-The HE series of nodes are single-CPU, 4-drive nodes designed for smaller locations or remote offices.
+The HE 500 series of nodes are single-CPU, 4-drive nodes designed for smaller locations or remote offices.
 These lower-cost models are available in 1U rack or tower form factors.
+The HE150 runs the complete Scale Computing software stack on the Intel NUC, a 4” x 4” with a single SSD and up to 6 CPU cores.
+This is currently the smallest node available from a major HCI vendor.

 HyperCore is designed around the company’s proprietary data distribution architecture “SCRIBE” (Scale Computing Reliable Block Engine) that spreads data blocks of selected redundancy around the cluster in a variable RAID 10 type of protection.
 SCRIBE presents these blocks directly up to the hypervisor, eliminating additional file system layers in the stack to maximize performance and simplify data management.
 This architecture also reduces total resource requirements which enables HC3 to run with lower core-count CPUs and less memory.